-You’ve heard the word 'orthodontics', but what does it mean, and how can orthodontic treatment help you?
+You’ve heard the word 'orthodontics', but what does it mean, and how can a dental professional help you?
 Today, our Weyburn dentists explain the basics of this dental specialty.

 What is Orthodontics?

-Orthodontics is a specialty within the field of dentistry that focuses on treating irregularities in teeth (especially irregularities involving improper positioning, occlusion and alignment) and jaws.
+Orthodontics is a specialty within the field of dentistry that focuses on treating irregularities in teeth (particularly concerning improper positioning, occlusion and alignment) and jaws.

 Conditions such as overcrowded or crooked teeth, jaw misalignments, overbites or underbites can cause oral health issues and lead to serious problems with speech, eating and quality of life issues.

-In these cases, dentists will recommend orthodontic treatment to slowly and gradually reposition teeth so they are straighter, leaving the patient with a more symmetrical smile.
+In these cases, orthodontists will recommend orthodontic treatment to slowly and gradually reposition teeth so they are straighter, leaving the patient with a more symmetrical smile.

 Whether orthodontic issues crop up because of genetic or hereditary factors, or because of bad habits or injuries, it’s important to treat them as soon as possible.
-Resolving issues with a “bad bite”, gaps between teeth or a misaligned jaw can reduce a patient’s oral health risks, improve the function and appearance of teeth and improve quality of life.
+Resolving issues with a 'bad bite', gaps between teeth or a misaligned jaw can reduce a patient’s oral health risks, improve the function and appearance of teeth and increase the quality of life.